yosemitebandit/stravanova/readme.md

 ### the site
 `master` has a template `map.html` file and all of the associated js.
 `gh-pages` has the info for http://yosemitebandit.github.com/stravanova -- each map is built from that template.
-Each map's js is hotlinked to master.
+Each map's js is hotlinked to the js in `master`.

 ### testing the parser